jvhoof/badstore-docker/README.md

 <a href="https://cryptopone.com/downloads/BadStore_net_v2_1_Manual.pdf">Documentation</a>

 ## Installation
 To run the BadStore.net application, simply pull or build the image into a docker host.
 ```
 docker pull jvhoof/badstore-docker
-docker run -d 80:80 jvhoof/badstore-docker
+docker run -d -p 80:80 jvhoof/badstore-docker
 ```

 ## License
 BadStore.net is currently available in English and Japanese language versions and was released under the terms of the GNU General Public License.